ProvableHQ/leo/RELEASING.md

 - repository: `leo`
 - workflow: `publish-crates.yml`

-The publish workflow requests `contents: write`, `actions: write`, `pull-requests: read`, and `id-token: write`.
+The publish workflow requests `contents: write`, `actions: write`, and `id-token: write`.
 The `id-token: write` permission allows release-plz to request a GitHub OIDC token for crates.io Trusted Publishing.

 Trusted Publishing cannot publish a brand-new crate name for the first time.
 New crates need the bootstrap steps in